Clare Mulley

 Clare Margaret Mulley (born July 1969) is an English biographer of notable women.
 Her subjects have included Eglantyne Jebb; Krystyna Skarbek, aka Christine Granville; Hanna Reitsch and Melitta von Stauffenberg; and Elżbieta Zawacka.

-Life
+Her work focuses on women's experiences during the Second World War.
+She is a recipient of the Bene Merito.

+Earl6 life and education

 Clare Mulley was born in 1969 in Luton, England, to Gill and Derek Mulley, "who watched the sky turn red over London during the Blitz, and have reached out for better international relations ever since."
-An award-winning author and public historian focused largely on female experience during the Second World War, her books have been well received critically and she is a recipient of Poland's national cultural honour, the Bene Merito.

 Mulley studied history and politics at the University of Sheffield.
 In 2006, she received a master's degree in social and cultural history, with distinction, from the University of London.
 Her dissertation was on Affection or Affectation: The Role and Rhetoric of Maternalism in the Development of Women's Social Action in Victorian Britain.

+Career

 Before writing books, Mulley worked with Save the Children and Sightsavers International.
 She has also served on the advisory board of the World Development Movement, a British NGO which campaigns on matters of global justice and development in countries of the Globasl South; and as a trustee of the national charity, Standing Together against Domestic Violence.

 She is a regular contributor to TV history series and news programmes for the BBC, Channel 5, Channel 4, ITV, the History Channel and the Smithsonian Channel; and has contributed to Newsnight, The One Show, Songs of Praise, and radio programmes including Today, Woman's Hour, Great Lives, and PM, as well as many podcasts.

 As a public speaker and literary chair, she has given a TEDx at Stormont and spoken at the House of Lords, Imperial War Museum, National Army Museum, Special Forces Club, British Library, Warsaw Uprising Museum and the national Second World War museums of Poland and the USA.
 She served as an honorary patron of the Wimpole History Festival and previously lectured on the women of the Special Operations Executive for the Andante group travel company Historical Trips.

 Mulley writes and reviews nonfiction for The Spectator, BBC History magazine, The Telegraph, among other periodicals.
 She served as chair of the judges for the Historical Writers Association Non-Fiction Crown, in 2017 and 2021, and judged the Biographers Club prize in 2024.

-Mulley is a member of the Historical Writers Association, Women's History Network, Royal Society of Literature, Biographer's Club, Society of Authors, English PEN, Fawcett Society, Writers Against Racism, and the National Secular Society.
+Mulley is a member of the Historical Writers Association, Women's History Network, Royal Society of Literature, Biographers Club, Society of Authors, English PEN, Fawcett Society, Writers Against Racism, and the National Secular Society.

-Private life
+Personal life

-Clare Mulley lives in Essex, England, with her husband, the artist Ian Wolter, their three daughters, and a lurcher dog.
+Clare Mulley lives in north Essex with her husband, the artist Ian Wolter, their three daughters, and a lurcher dog.